wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 * Bugfix - Height issue when using two or more irw widgets on the same page
 * Bugfix - Better compatibility for users upgrading from older versions

+= 0.2.5 =
+* Bugfix - No more disappearing links after adding/removing images or after changing the order of the images
+* New Feature - An option to add a nofollow attribute to image links
+* Optimization - Adds width and height attributes to the image elements
+* Optimization - Links now work with anchor tags instead of a javascript on click events

 == Upgrade Notice ==

 = 0.1.1 =